UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

 This is known as a "shallow" copy -- Python doesn't want to copy more than it needs to, so in this case, it makes a new list, but does not make copies of the contents.

-Same for dicts (and any container type)
+Same for dicts (and any container type -- even tuples!)

 If the elements are immutable, it doesn't really make a differnce -- but be very careful with mutable elements.